Stability Verification of Neural Network Controllers using Mixed-Integer Programming: Introduction

 The limited scalability of explicit MPC and its variants has promoted interest in general function approximators of MPC policies, such as deep NNs \cite{psaltis1988}.
 Deep NNs are attractive because they can exactly represent predictive controllers for linear systems \cite{karg2020a}, while being relatively inexpensive during online inference \cite{hornik1989}.
 Unfortunately, one loses the stability guarantees for the learned controllers.
 Statistical methods are one way to verify the stability of the learned controllers \cite{hertneck2018}, with extensions to filter out severely suboptimal control inputs with high probability \cite{zhang2021}.

 However, NNs are not the only viable function approximators.
 In fact, every continuous nonlinear control law can be represented as the minimizer mapping of a parametric convex program \cite{baes2008}.
 Even the solutions of parametric linear programs (LPs) can represent any continuous piecewise affine function \cite{hempel2013}.
-Hence, parametric optimization problems give rise to implicit function approximators, and by leveraging the implicit function theorem, one can directly optimize and learn the underlying problem parameter settings.
-Approaches for calibrating parametric quadratic programs (QPs), general convex programs, and root finding problems are described in \cite{amos2017}, \cite{agrawal2019}, and \cite{bai2019} respectively.
+Hence, parametric optimization problems give rise to implicit function approximators, and by leveraging the implicit function theorem, one can directly optimize and learn the underlying problem parameters.
+Approaches for calibrating parametric quadratic programs (QPs), general convex programs, and root finding problems are described in \cite{amos2017}, \cite{agrawal2019}, and \cite{bai2019}, respectively.

 NN control policies have been successfully employed in applications for controlling chemical plants \cite{kumar2021}, robotic arms \cite{nubert2020} or DC-DC power electronic converters \cite{maddalena2021} at a significant increase in computational speed.
-Thus, NN based controllers can not only result in better control performance, because of a tighter control loop, but also in drastic savings of computational resources.
+Thus, NN-based controllers can not only result in better control performance thanks to a tighter control loop, but also in drastic savings of computational resources.